vdudouyt/stm8flash/README.md

 Readout protection
 -------------

 There are two kinds of option bytes.
-Those where 0xAA disables ROP and those where anything other than 0xAA enables it.
+Those where 0xAA disables ROP and those where anything other than 0xAA disables it.

-The stm8l050j3 is an example where writing 0xAA to the option bytes disables ROP The stm8s208mb is an example where writing 0x00 to the option bytes disables ROP
+The stm8l050j3 is an example where writing 0xAA to the option bytes disables ROP

+The stm8s208mb is an example where writing 0x00 to the option bytes disables ROP

 stm8flash will handle both cases.